acksen/AcksenLiquidCrystal/docs/api.md

 ```

 #### Parameters
-lcd: a variable of type LiquidCrystal
+lcd: a variable of type AcksenLiquidCrystal

 cols: the number of columns that the display has